Search Articles

 Special Needs Trust portion of Chapter 16 - Supplemental Security Income Eligibility and Special Needs Trusts, Advising the Elderly Client, Thompson-West, 2003.

 Chapter 3 - Using Trusts for Persons Who are Elderly or Disabled, Missouri Elder Law (Mo.
-Bar 2002, updated 2004 and 2010).
+Bar 2002, last updated 2023).

 Numerous Continuing Legal Education (for attorneys), Continuing Education (for financial services professionals, Certified Public Accountants, social workers, hospital discharge planners, nurses and others), and public presentations on the topics of Special Needs Trusts, Elder Law, Medicaid planning, estate planning, and related subjects.